gbingol/macroland/README.md

 # An extensible and highly customizable computing environment for engineers.

-#### Most parts are written in C++ and uses Python for extending and customizing the framework.
+Most parts are written in C++ and uses Python for extending and customizing the framework.

-### It relies on the following libraries:
-- wxWidgets
-- wxPython

 &nbsp;

-### The main frame is essentially comprised of 3 parts:
+The *main frame* is essentially comprised of 3 parts:
 1. Workbook
 2. Command window
 3. Apps